 - Dual Thinking Model

 Often the belief in superstition is simply because people don’t want to tempt fate.
-After all, the consequences of not following these superstitions and the calamities predicted outweigh the price to be paid compared to the silliness we sometimes feel when following these behaviors and practices.
+After all, the consequences of not following these superstitions and the calamities predicted to outweigh the price to be paid compared to the silliness we sometimes feel when following these behaviors and practices.

 Effects of Superstitions

 - Relieves Anxiety and Stress

 In situations where people lose a sense of control over their lives and are anxious over the unknown, a superstitious belief has a soothing effect.
 Having routine and ritualistic behavior can be a source of comfort to many and a way to keep themselves on track mentally.

 Studies have shown that those who followed certain superstitious practices, such as keeping their fingers crossed, wearing certain clothes, and so on, had better performance not only in sporting activities but also in other areas.

 The improvement in performance is linked to the elevated confidence levels that ensured a certain self-efficacy.
 This can also be a placebo effect, which comes from carrying out a superstitious belief before performing in an event that gives them a feeling of being lucky.
 These rituals may also help to focus and find a flow, which improves performance.

 Although most often than not, superstitious beliefs take the form of harmless habits, sometimes, they may lead to confusion, misunderstandings, and poor decision-making, since the people who believe in them see only a magical view of reality.
 When trusting in good luck and destiny, people may not always make sound decisions.

 Superstitions may affect the mental health of a person and those with OCD are especially vulnerable, as these beliefs manifest as fixations.
 Those who have this ‘magical thinking’ OCD may become unable to dismiss their superstitious behaviors.
 Even those with anxiety disorders are negatively impacted by superstitious beliefs and should seek help.